MAnn223/188_final_project/README.md

 ## Results
 Each gesture was tested over 10 consecutive trials under normal lighting conditions.
 The correct servo response and OLED update were achieved in all 10 trials for every gesture.
 The lock/unlock mechanism functioned correctly in all trials, reliably blocking commands when locked and restoring control on Thumb Up.

+## Website
+To view our project details and demo, please navigate to WEBSITE.md in the main directory.